GhanaChuwan/Senior-Design/README.md

  cd server
  cd client
  npm install </code>

+3. Change the IP address on APIConnection folder located within the client folder.

-3. To start the application, run the following command: `npm start`
+4. To start the application, run the following command: `npm start`